Jubilee can help you get a £50,000 loan to pay off your debts. We have a specialist debt consolidation loan lender:

 Specific debt exclusions:

-Not every type of obligation can come under consideration for inclusion in an IVA.
+Not every type of obligation can be considered for inclusion in an IVA.
 As a rule of thumb, debts secured against an asset (property mortgage, car loan) cannot be included.

 3